Resume Writer Pet Peeves (with PDF)

 Distrustful

-Giving carte blanche to your Resume Writer means granting full authority.
 When shopping for a Resume Writer, you should study their background, education, and credentials to develop your own sense of trust.
 Distrustful clients may enter into a Resume Writing engagement without a sense of who they’ve hired (or why).
-This makes granting carte blanche and trusting the expert nearly impossible and upsets the rhythm of the process.
+This makes granting carte blanche and trusting the expert nearly impossible, which upsets the rhythm of the process.

 Overbearing